 It’s happening.
-It’s really happening: Europe is planning to reopen to vaccinated travelers this summer – if not even sooner.
-And now’s the time to start planning your trip.
+It’s really happening: Europe is planning to reopen travel to Americans soon – and some of the most popular destinations from Iceland to Italy are already open to vaccinated travelers.
+So whether you’re ready to return next month or not until next year, now’s the time to start planning your trip.

 When it comes to using points and miles to get to Europe, there are plenty of options.
 And some are much, much better than others.
 But no matter which route you go – or when – it’s time to lock in your plans before other travelers snap up seats.

 Whether you’re good flying economy or want to class things up a bit with a business class redemption, we’ve rounded up the absolute best ways to travel to Europe on points and miles.

 Curious what’s open already?
 Read our guide to where Americans can travel in Europe today!